gradr-dev/gradr_lib/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

+> WORK IN PROGRESS, use at your own risk.

-`gradr_lib` offers utilities for converting climbing grading systems with a really simple interface.
+Have you ever needed to convert from one grading system to another? and had to implement the calculations by yourself? `gradr_lib` offers utilities for converting climbing grading systems with a really simple interface so you don't have to reinvent the wheel.

 The library was initial going to be developed for the [Gradr App]() I've also created, but thought it might be cool to make it open-source and let the community use it and hopefully help improve it too!